 Just like in the real world, first impressions are defining moments in the internet realm.
-They shape our perception, guide our decisions, and influence our behavior.
+They shape our perceptions, guide our decisions, and influence our behavior.

 And when it comes to your online persona, its most visible face is not the carefully manicured “About Us” section of the site.
 Like it or not, Uniform Resource Locators (URLs) are one of the first things that both customers and the omnipresent Google notice.